ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

   "URL=\"https://example.com/join/12345\"";
 ~~~~~~~

-## Threading
+## Topics / Threading

+As popularized by the messaging application Slack, some messaging
+applications have a notion of a Topic or message Thread
+(not to be confused with message threading as used in email).
-Clients participating in a thread populate the `threadId` with the
+Clients beginning a new "topic" populate the `topicId` with a unique
-message ID of the first message sent in the thread.
+opaque octet string.
+This could be the message ID of the first message
+sent related to the topic.
+Subsequent messages may include the same
+`topicId` for those messages to be associated with the same topic.
 The sort order
 for messages within a thread uses the timestamp field.
 If more than
 one message has the same timestamp, the lexically lowest message ID
 sorts earlier.